Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that when the Python AI service is unavailable, the system automatically falls back to client-side BlazeFace detection and still allows capture.

+**Preconditions:**
+- Guard user is authenticated
+- Face detection modal can be opened
+- Camera access is available
+- Python AI service can be made unavailable (simulated or actual)
+- TensorFlow.js BlazeFace model can be loaded in browser
+- Fallback detection system is implemented

 **Actions:**
 - Step 1: Simulate Python AI service unavailability
 - Step 2: Open face detection modal